-- Inspect the general condition of the starter motor.
-Checking for discoloration which may indicate overheating. - Check security of the starter motor retaining screws. - Check the condition of the high tension leads (both the live and earth leads going to the starter motor). - Inspect the start Bendix with aid of a torch checking the condition of the gear teeth. - Inspect the flywheel starter ring gear, checking for chipped or broken teeth. - Inspect the start solenoid.
+- Inspect the start Bendix with aid of a torch checking the condition of the gear teeth. - Inspect the flywheel starter ring gear, checking for chipped or broken teeth. - Inspect the start solenoid.
 Check the high tension leads and electrical connectors are in good condition